ybutb/yee-voice/README.md

 5. Or for Raspberry PI use `make docker-build-prod` to build the image for Raspberry PI 3 and `make run` to run the container afterwards.

 6. To increase recognition accuracy please check the `micDevice` properties in config to be in compliance with your microphone parameters.

+7. Recommended rate for included accoustic recognition model is 16000 Hz and 1 channel.